alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 | $$W_O$$        | $$d_\text{model} \times d_\text{head}$$ |
 | $$W_U$$        | $$n_\text{vocab} \times d_\text{model}$$ |

-# The full one-layer Transformer
+# The complete one-layer Transformer

 Our first tour through the attention mechanism described how the *final* token can receive information from all previous tokens in the context.
 In actual Transformer models, an attention head updates *every* token with information from the tokens preceding it.
 There are two reasons for this:
 1. In a model with multiple layers of attention, this allows information to take multiple hops between tokens, allowing for richer contextual representatinos and more expressive algorithms.
 One important algorithm of this type is the [induction head](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html), which performs a simple kind of in-context learning.